AbdSh17/Arduino_Interrupts/Arduino_Interrupt_Summary.md

 The **Arduino Uno** has a feature called **Pin Change Interrupts (PCI)** that allows **any digital pin** to trigger an interrupt, but it's handled differently from **hardware interrupts**.

 #### How It Works
+- Note that it's working on both edges, so when connecting with a button for example you the ISR function will be entered twice, to solve it add an if statment
 - Instead of **dedicated** hardware interrupts for each pin (like pins 2 & 3), PCI uses **interrupt groups**.
 - A group of pins (e.g., D0–D7) share a single interrupt **vector**.
 - When **any** pin in that group changes, the program must check which one triggered the interrupt.